kristina-arezina/ai-hack-webapp/README.md

-## Web App For Project Themis
+## ☀️ Web App For Project Themis

-## Contributing
+## 🧠 Contributing

-Please make branchs using the date and a decription of what the branch will do.
+Please make branchs using the date and a decription of what the branch will do.<br/>
 Example: 2020/10/08/adding-react

-## Available Scripts
+## 💻 Available Scripts

-In the project directory run `npm start`
+In the project directory run `npm start` <br/>
 This runs the app in the development mode.